 1. Create a repeatable sales process

-This means setting up a clear, consistent plan for how your sales team handles key steps like finding and qualifying leads, talking to prospects, and closing deals.
-Having a set process helps everyone work smarter and faster because they know what to do when.
+Set up a clear, consistent plan for how your sales team finds and qualifies leads, talks to prospects, and closes deals.
+A set process reduces wasted time and makes it easier to spot where deals stall.

 The main steps usually involve researching, prospecting, understanding customer needs, presenting your solution, handling questions, closing the deal, and following up afterwards.